cniblock/Cliffhanger/README.md

 ## How to play

 If you are familiar with the word guessing game "Hangman" then you will get the gist of Cliffhanger.
-If you have never played Hangman, please view the rules and concept of the game here.
+If you have never played Hangman, please view the [rules and concept of the game here](https://en.wikipedia.org/wiki/Hangman_(game)#:~:text=Hangman%20is%20a%20guessing%20game,there%20are%20now%20electronic%20versions.).

 When the game begins you will be informed of how many letters the word you need to guess contains.